layday/instawow/README.md

-_instawow_ is a fledgling \*nix package manager for World of Warcraft written in Python.
+_instawow_ is a fledgling package manager for World of Warcraft written in Python.
 It can be used to install, remove and update add-ons from Curse and WoWInterface.